Now Dehak, Neka

-Now Dehak (نودهک) is a village in Qareh Toghan Rural District, in the Central District of Neka County, Mazandaran Province, Iran.
-At the 2016 census, its population was 1,103, in 361 families.
-Decreased from 1,835 people in 2006.
+Now Dehak (نودهک) is a village in Qareh Toghan Rural District of the Central District in Neka County, Mazandaran province, Iran.

-Geography

-The village is located southwest of Neka city limits, with the Trans-Iranian Railway passing through it.
+The village is southwest of the city of Neka, with the Trans-Iranian Railway passing through it.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 1,835 in 440 households.
+The following census in 2011 counted 1,119 people in 312 households.
+The 2016 census measured the population of the village as 1,103 people in 361 households.